Turpin Parents Ordered to Stand Trial in Perris Child Torture Case

 In the phone call, which was played in court, she told the dispatcher her parents were abusive and that two of her sisters were chained up inside the house.

 She struggled to remember her own address, telling the dispatcher, "I've never been out.
 I don't go out much."
-The children spent about 20 hours a day in their rooms, Riverside County Deputy Manuel Campos testified in court.
+The children spent about 20 hours a day in their rooms, Riverside County sheriff's Deputy Manuel Campos testified in court.

 During the 911 call, the daughter recounted how she struggled to breathe due to "how dirty the house is," and stated she and her 12 siblings never bathed and possibly needed to see a doctor.